confluentinc/ksql/documentation/quickstart-docker.rst

    bootstrap.servers=kafka:29092
    auto.offset.reset=earliest

-3. Return to the [main KSQL quickstart](quickstart.rst#query-and-transform-ksql-data) and follow those steps to start querying the Kafka cluster.
+3. Return to the

+`main KSQL quickstart <quickstart.rst#create-a-stream-and-table>`__ to start querying the data in the Kafka cluster.

 Produce more topic data
 -----------------------

 The docker-compose file automatically runs a data generator that continuously produces data to two Kafka topics ``pageviews`` and ``users``.
 No further action is required if you want to use just the data available.
-You can return to the [main KSQL quickstart](quickstart.rst#query-and-transform-ksql-data) and follow those steps to start using KSQL to query these two topics.
+You can return to the `main KSQL quickstart <quickstart.rst#create-a-stream-and-table>`__ to start querying the data in these two topics.

 However, if you want to produce additional data, you can use any of the following methods.